1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 That’s it.
 You’re done with the basic server setup required to implement header bidding.

 Being an independent and open-source platform, Prebid played an important role in the adoption/growth of header bidding.
 Via Prebid, you can manage video, display, or mobile advertising.
-But we wouldn’t advise you to do it on your own if you don’t have in-house developers and ad ops engineers.
-Header bidding isn’t a “set it and forget it” technique and with the continually evolving wrapper (in the last year, several new modules have been introduced by Prebid including the ones for consent, GAM, and server-to-server for AMP).
+But we wouldn’t advise you to do it independently if you don’t have in-house developers and ad ops engineers.